mheyer32/alienbreed3d2/README.md

     * AI attack (N)

 ## Considerations
-Note: This section is out of date as several of these improvements have been made.
+Note: This section is generally always out of date as several of these improvements have been made and/or are in progress.

 There are MANY ways this game can be improved:

-* include faster C2P   code just as in legacy patches and WHDLoad slaves
-* remove system-takeover, in partcular writing to DMACON and INTENA ** open regular screen, support RTG
-** use intution for keyboard control
+* Use Intution for keyboard control.
-** allow exiting the game
-* something is badly screwed up in level C
-* going back to the main menu to change controls makes the level start over
+* Going back to the main menu to change controls makes the level start over.
-* performance improvements?
+* Performance improvements (in progress).
-* quality improvements?
+* Quality improvements.
-** the rendering code often produces rather wobbly output
+   * The rendering code often produces rather wobbly output.
+   * Better modding support (in progress)
-* more options in the game to enable/disable gouraud shading and bumpmapping as well as glare objects
+* More options in the game to enable/disable gouraud shading and bumpmapping as well as glare objects
+   * Available in dev build.
+   * Option to disable some for regular game as a possible performance improvement.
-* general code cleanups
+* General code cleanups (in progress):
-** cleaner startup/shutdown
+   * Improvements to code organisation, identifier names, etc. (in progress).
+   * Refactoring:
+      * Extraction of pure data from code (in progress)
+      * Deduplication of common code (in progress)
-** the current code mixes code and data willy-nilly, all in one object file.
-Using multiple object files and XREF/XDEF may be cleaner.
+   * The current code mixes code and data willy-nilly, all in one object file.
+      * Using multiple object files and XREF/XDEF may be cleaner.
-** remove old, unused commented-out cruft
+      * Remove old, unused commented-out cruft (in progress).